Department of Information & Library Science

 Welcome from ILS

-We are an accredited and top ranked program, #9 in the most recent US News and World Report.
+We are an accredited and top ranked programs, #9 in the most recent US News and World Report.
 We have been around for more than a half century and have graduated almost 8,000 students in that time.
 Our alumni are to be found all across the United States and worldwide, holding various leadership positions.

 We offer master's degrees in both library science and information science, not to mention an unmatched array of dual/joint degree programs, unique specializations (tracks), and certificates.
 Whether your interest is in rare books or data science, archives or digital libraries, public or academic libraries, organizational and social informatics or information architecture, text mining or information visualization, this is the place for you.
 We also offer a Ph.D. in information science.

 The Department of Information and Library Science has a special role in the Information Age.
 The department focuses on the creation and management of, and access to documents, data, and other types of information, and the study of such in overlapping information, communication, and media ecologies.
 We study the socio-technical means through which people, information, and technologies are joined in social, cultural, and organizational contexts.

 The Department of Information and Library Science prepares socially responsible graduates for fulfilling careers characterized by ethical practice, professional values, analytical skill, critical thinking, leadership, and lifelong learning.
 The Department is committed to excellence and innovation in the education of librarians and other information professionals, the creation of knowledge, and service and understanding in a diverse and changing global information environment.